reactjs/react.dev/src/content/reference/react/createContext.md

 ## Troubleshooting {/*troubleshooting*/}

-### I can't find a way to change the context value {/*i-cant-find-a-way-to-change-the-context-value*/}
+### I can't find a way to change the Context value {/*i-cant-find-a-way-to-change-the-context-value*/}

-Code like this specifies the *default* context value:
+Code like this specifies the *default* Context value:

 ```js
 const ThemeContext = createContext('light');